opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/README.md

 Luxembourg Centre for Systems Biomedicine, University of Luxembourg

-This COBRA Toolbox extension enables the the creation, simulation and analysis of microbe-microbe interactions and of personalized community models obtained through metagenomic data integration.
+This COBRA Toolbox extension enables the creation, simulation, and analysis of microbe-microbe interactions and personalized community models obtained through metagenomic data integration.
 The folder `/pairwiseInteractionModeling` contains functions for microbe-microbe analysis and simulation while the folder `/mgPipe` contains functions for community modeling with